You no longer have a choice.

 Second, LinkedIn profiles are best when positioned towards one or two RELATED job targets.
 Jobseekers who are targeting more than one job role will find this restriction tricky — and possibly painful.

-Although you can create different targeted versions of your resume to target different types of positions, you’re limited with your LinkedIn profile.
+Although you can create different targeted versions of your resume to target different types of jobs, you’re limited with your LinkedIn profile.

 Third, you may not want to include EVERYTHING in your LinkedIn profile.